guijiaosir/Krita-Ai/README.en.md

 Krita Launcher is a free and public-interest launcher.
 Integrates one-click repair and one-click installation functions, and can achieve one-click startup without ComfyUI.

-✨This software is developed by the Xiaoguangmang development team for free# Video tutorial:
+✨This software is developed by the Xiaoguangmang development team for free#

+✨Video tutorial:

 How to use: